 Peace Through Profit: How Capitalism Helps Restore and Revive Former Warzones

-The evidence is clear: Economic growth through a free market system can help to lessen the chances of conflict between nations, increase stability in a country or region.
+Economic growth through a free market system can help lessen the chances of conflict between countries and increase regional stability.
 Capitalism also has a long track record of helping communities to move on from wars and build a better quality of life.

 It has been almost two decades since Thomas Friedman wrote in an op-ed for The New York Times, with his tongue slightly in cheek, that no two countries that each had a McDonald’s restaurant had ever fought a war against each other.